jameskabbes/Psi-Eta-Mu-Workshop/README.md

 ## 4. Table joining
-For all orders in the year of 2010, find the average zip code (rounded to the nearest whole number) of all zip codes (as integers) for the corresponding customer addresses at the given time of the order.
+For all orders in the year of 2010, find the average zip code (rounded to the nearest whole number) of all zip codes (as integers) for the corresponding customer address on the date of the order.

 ### Data Dictionary

 #### orders.csv
 * orderID: the unique order identifier
 * datetime: the date the order was placed
-* customerID: the customer who place the order
+* customerID: the customer who placed the order

 #### addresses.csv
 * addressID: the unique address indentifier